vcfxb/wright-lang/docs/src/GettingStarted.md

 # Getting Started
 ### Downloading and installing Wright
-Wright's only system prerequisite is the Rust language.
+Wright's only system prerequisite is the Rust language (see the README on GitHub for which version is required at minimum).
 After that's installed, a simple
 ```bash
 cargo install wright